Table of Contents

 Vagus Nerve Stimulation for Anxiety

-How Vagus Nerve Stimulation May Reduce Anxiety
+How Vagus Nerve Stimulation Helps Reduce Anxiety

 Calms the stress response